Nicola Polloni

 Mapping the journey

 Academia led me to beautiful places, fascinating people, bizarre experiences, and many good friends.
-Instead of keeping all this out of the spotlight (like if it were either a distraction or a mere accident), I decided to preserve the memories of all wild days of academia well aware that any one of them, in direct or obliquitous way, has uniquely contributed to my journey and to making me a better scholar and a better person.
-My gratitude to all friends and colleagues who, without knowing it, appear in this section. read more
+Instead of keeping all this out of the spotlight, I decided to preserve the memories of all wild days of academia well aware that any one of them, in direct or obliquitous way, has uniquely contributed to my journey and to making me a better scholar and a better person.
+My gratitude to all friends who, without knowing it, appear in this section.